bagustris/disertasi-ser/README.md

 - `code` : (python) codes to obtain results and plots

 # PhD Resources
-I pursue my PhD in theme of speech emotion recognition.
+I pursued my PhD in theme of speech emotion recognition.
 I used two information/features: acoustic and text feature.
 Here are list of resources I used in my research.
 I keep to make this list as simple as I can to focus on the most important materials only.
+For more complete materials, see references in [my dissertation](https://dspace.jaist.ac.jp/dspace/bitstream/10119/17472/2/paper.pdf).

 ## Deep Learning
 - [How to build NN from scratch in python](https://towardsdatascience.com/how-to-build-your-own-neural-network-from-scratch-in-python-68998a08e4f6)